 The amount of energy it takes to create nylon fiber is twice as much energy as used to produce polyester fiber (125 MJ/kg) and nearly five times as much energy as used to process cotton fibers (55 MJ/kg).
 Keep in mind, this is only the amount of energy that goes into creating nylon fiber.
 The product is not yet to its final nylon fabric form.

-As a textile, nylon offers quite a bit of stretch.
+Depending on finishing processes to the textile, polyamide fabric can be very stretchy.
 Nylon fabric can also have a wide variety in finishes and luster.
-Depending on processing, nylon can be anywhere from dull to incredibly lustrous.
+Depending on processing, nylon can be anywhere from dull to incredibly lustrous (shiny).
 However, nylon fabric also has a tendency to pill easily, attract surface soil, and create static cling.
 It also contributes to plastic pollution in waterways.
 When an article of nylon clothing goes through a laundry cycle, it can release 19,000 plastic microfibers into the water.

 what impact does polyamide fabric have on the environment?